UniMath/agda-unimath/src/foundation/contractible-types.lagda.md

   pr1 (equiv-universal-property-contr a H X) = ev-point' a pr2 (equiv-universal-property-contr a H X) =
     universal-property-contr-is-contr a H X

+  apply-universal-property-contr :
+    (a : A) → is-contr A → {l : Level} (X : UU l) → X → (A → X)
+  apply-universal-property-contr a H X =
+    map-inv-equiv (equiv-universal-property-contr a H X)

   abstract
     is-equiv-self-diagonal-is-equiv-diagonal :